 We are able to guarantee a room in one of our halls of residence to all new students (undergraduate and postgraduate) who make Portsmouth their firm choice and who apply for halls of residence by the accommodation booking deadlines.
 (See our allocation policy).

 For students who have the University of Portsmouth as their insurance choice, accommodation information will be sent to them once Portsmouth becomes their firm choice.

+Student Housing are responsible for allocating your room.
+They administer your application for halls of residence accommodation.
 If you have submitted an accommodation application, you will be notified of the outcome in August.
 If you are allocated a room in a University of Portsmouth hall, you will receive further details via our accommodation portal (you will also receive an email alert) and, in order to confirm the room, you will be required to pay a £250 deposit within 14 days of the offer being made.
-This fee is refundable provided you contact Student Housing in writing at email@example.com by 25 August 2017.
+This fee is refundable provided you contact Student Housing in writing at firstname.lastname@example.org by 25 August 2017.
 Please note that failure to pay the £250 deposit may result in your room allocation being cancelled.